Maps and directions

 Loop track around Providential Headland

-This is the track usually used for Factors that shape places.
+Usually used for Factors that shape places.

 This 2.5 km walk takes in stunning cliff tops views and an amazing lookout at Providential Point, overlooking crashing waves.
 Most of the track is along raised platform, with some sloped sections and sandstone steps.
 We usually take a short side trek further south to a viewing platform, looking south over Curracurrang Cove; Wollongong and Port Kembla are visible on clear days.
 Whales are often seen during peak season (June-July).